 Weena Joins the Search Party for the Missing Time Machine

-The traveler sets out to retrieve his time machine from the underground world of the Morlocks.
+The traveller sets out to retrieve his time machine from the underground world of the Morlocks.
 Weena is worried for his safety as he descends through one of the pits, clambering down the edges.
 The corners are dark but he manages to latch on to an alcove upon which he is now resting.

 As his fire burns out, he is attacked by a crowd of Morlocks but he miraculously climbs back out to Weena at the overworld.
-They’re safe, but between the fading twilight and encroaching dark night, and him having exhausted all his fire sticks, it won’t be for long.
+They’re safe, but between the fading twilight and encroaching dark night and him having exhausted all his firesticks, it won’t be for long.
 For one thing, the Morlocks have reputation for scavenging at night.

 The Place of Green Porcelain

-In Weena’s company, the traveler searches for a safe rest as far as a place the narrator calls ‘the Palace of Green Porcelain.’
+In Weena’s company, the traveller searches for a safe rest as far as a place the narrator calls ‘the Palace of Green Porcelain.’
 As they hit the road, Weena, in her routine frisky mood, dances around excitedly, plucking and shoving flowers in his pockets.
-The narrator explains that the traveler then pulls out flowers from his pocket and shows it to guys as proof.
+The narrator explains that the traveller then pulls out flowers from his pocket and shows it to the guys as proof.
 They are here.
 Still, it’s precarious out here so he tucks Weena to sleep on a nearby plain but stays awake, guarding the terrain the night.

 Weena is Killed, The Time Traveler Escapes and Returns Home; The End

 As he walks in through the pedestal to collect his time machine, he notices some angry Morlocks already catching up with him.
 He jumps quickly into his vehicle and disappears further into the future.
 Now, he is thirty million years into the future and this feels to him like the end of the world, or more appropriately, the end of time.
-There’s no sign of life, of humanity, plants, or animals, only a giant, very dark rock-like entity appears to have life and it’s making a cunning, ominous stride towards him.
+There’s no sign of life, of humanity, plants, or animals.
+Only a giant, very dark rock-like entity appears to have life and it’s making a cunning, ominous stride towards him.
 He is filled with fear and uncertainty, but before he faints he quickly jumps into his time machine, and this time he zooms back home.